The festival of ‘Rathayatra’ is celebrated all over the world.

 The Hare Krishna ‘maha-mantra’.

-Take a moment to listen to one of the audio files on this page.
+If you’ve not heard the chanting before please take a moment to listen to one of the audio files on this page.
 They are recordings from previous festivals.

-More about why chant Hare Krishna – the maha-mantra.
+More on why chant Hare Krishna >

 Chanting Hare Krishna with the devotees can lead to high levels of happiness.